-

 The Military Rule 1948-1966: annotated document collection

 The Military Rule Book, published by Akevot Institute, is an illuminating curated collection of some 100 carefully selected, declassified documents of the 1948-1966 Military Rule.
 The documents include internal correspondences, meeting minutes, testimonies, maps, photos, and reports all organized and annotated to provide the reader with unprecedented insight into this silenced period of recent history.
-The book is only available in Hebrew at this time.
-For further details and purchase

 -